freducom/csv2mlscore/README.md

-# Calculate an average sentiment for several natural language sentiments
+# Calculate an average sentiment for several lines of text
+Useful e.g. if you have hundreds of lines of textual customer feedback and want to know the customers' average feeling.

 This bash script uses Google cloud's natural language processor to define the positivity vs negativity of a sentence using a node js script (sentiment.js) to parse the JSON reply and using python to calculate flotingpoint sum to get the average of several lines including text.

 ## USAGE